All Categories

 When it comes to security in retail stores, it has to be balanced with customer experience.
 Item-level tagging is one way to do this.
 For security measures, Electronic Article Surveillance (EAS) tags and Radio Frequency Identification (RFID) tags are the preferred choices in the retail business and ironically both technologies are quite old.

-For over 50 years retailers have been using electronic article surveillance technology to ensure the safety of their valuable merchandise inside the stores and warehouses.
+For over 50 years retailers have been using EAS tag-based security to ensure the safety of their valuable merchandise inside the stores and warehouses.
 The technology has also witnessed several advancements over the years in terms of the size of the tags, accuracy, and efficacy of the security solution.
 The cost of implementation has also come down significantly.

 Acousto Magnetic (AM) Tags